Welcome - START HERE

 Welcome - Structure & Tips for Success

-Welcome to the Nursing School Clinical Prep Course.
+Welcome to the Nursing Skills Refresh.
 I am one of your instructors, Kati Kleber.
 Below is a little bit more about myself and Jeannie, my co-teacher.

 (If you are viewing this module as a free preview of the course, click here to enroll.)